Advancing Surgical VQA with Scene Graph Knowledge: Acknowledgments

 \subsubsection{Reasoning Steps}

-Fig.~\ref{qa:reasoning steps} shows that SSG-QA-Net can perform multiple steps of reasoning to generate the correct answer to complex questions.
+Fig.~\ref{qa:reasoning steps} shows that SSG-VQA-Net can perform multiple steps of reasoning to generate the correct answer to complex questions.
 Compared to the prior works, it achieves better results when the questions are more complex.